virtualritz/openvdb-sys/README.md

 ## Building

 No suprises here.
-The build
+The build may take a while as Cargo will build OpenVDB first, via CMake.

 ```
 > cargo build